Military Affairs

 Aerospace Studies (Air Force ROTC)

 The Department of Aerospace Studies (AS) provides instruction in military history and heritage, leadership principles, and national security.
-While the Aerospace Studies curriculum is designed to develop aspiring leaders in the US Air and Space Force, AS courses are open to all students and do not require enrollment in AFROTC.
-The mission of AFROTC is to “develop leaders of character for tomorrow’s Air and Space Force.”
+While the Aerospace Studies curriculum is designed to develop aspiring leaders in the Air Force and Space Force, AS courses are open to all students and do not require enrollment in AFROTC.
+The mission of AFROTC is to “Develop leaders of character for tomorrow’s Air Force and Space Force.”
 As such, AS courses emphasize student participation and involvement.
 Courses are conducted as seminars and require active student discussion.
-AS courses are presented in increasing topic depth and complexity as follows (note, AS courses do not pre-requisite requirements):
+AS courses are presented in increasing topic depth and complexity as follows (note, AS courses do not have pre-requisite requirements):

-In addition to Berkeley students, AS courses are available to students from 38 Bay Area colleges and universities through our crosstown enrollment program (see airforcerotc.berkeley.edu for a list of participating crosstown schools).
+In addition to Berkeley students, AS courses are available to students from 31 Bay Area colleges and universities through our crosstown enrollment program (see airforcerotc.berkeley.edu for a list of participating crosstown schools).

 Developing a leader's character requires more than academics.
 In addition to the AS courses, active cadets are required to attend: